FireMasterK/contain-discord/README.md

 ## How does this affect Discord’s features?

 Discord Containers prevents Discord from linking your activity on other websites to your Discord identity.
 Therefore, the following will not work:

-### “Like” buttons and embedded Discord comments on other websites.

-Because you are logged into Discord only in the Container, “Like” buttons and embedded Discord comments on other websites will not work.

 ### Logging in or creating accounts on other websites using Discord